plekopl/Playwright_Automation/README.md

 Playwright inspector can be used here (page.pause()) and 'Explore' in the Playwright inspector.

+NOTE: *XPath does not pierce shadow roots*

+Shadow DOM is a web standard that encapsulates a part of the DOM tree so that its elements are hidden and isolated from the main document's DOM tree.

+Shadow DOM creates a boundary that standard DOM traversal mechanisms (like XPath) cannot cross.

+These are the recommended built in locators:

+    page.getByRole() to locate by explicit and implicit accessibility attributes. page.getByText() to locate by text content.
+    page.getByLabel() to locate a form control by associated label's text. page.getByPlaceholder() to locate an input by placeholder. page.getByAltText() to locate an element, usually image, by its text alternative. page.getByTitle() to locate an element by its title attribute. page.getByTestId() to locate an element based on its data-testid attribute (other attributes can be configured).

 ### ASSERTIONS

 Uses expect functions.
 Call expect(value) and choose matcher that reflects expectation.